 His former neighbor and friend, Lettie Hempstock, seems to be the key to this experiences.
 And those experiences allowed a strange, supernatural creature to get into the world.
 Can the narrator and Lettie stop the evil spirits before they destroy his family, their town, and the ocean at the end of their lane?

 When young Karen Tandy discovers a mysterious lump growing underneath her skin, her family fears the worst.
-Or so they think.
-Doctors are trying to figure what to do.
 Then Karen’s personality begins shifting.
-They reach the conclusion that there is only one thing to do: Cut out the lump.
+Doctors and family members decide there's just one thing to do: cut out the lump.
 But then, without explanation, it moves.
 Now, everyone who comes into contact with Karen feels exactly what kind of terror she experiences.
-Her body and soul have been taken over by a dark spirit over four centuries old.
-He was formed as an act of vengeance against the white people for the harms committed against the Indian people.
-His name: the Manitou.
+A dark and ancient spirit has taken over Karen's body and soul—and it's out for vengeance.

 So begins the sixth mass extinction on Earth.
-On the first day, subglacial volcanoes erupt in Iceland, a tsunami destroys the Norwegian coastline, an ash cloud blocks out the sun across Europe, nuclear power plants experience meltons, millions of people die, and millions more are uprooted and displaced.
+On the first day, subglacial volcanoes erupt in Iceland, a tsunami destroys the Norwegian coastline, an ash cloud blocks out the sun across Europe, nuclear power plants experience meltdowns, millions of people die, and millions more are displaced.
 And this is just the beginning.
 Abraham Wright is a scientist at the center of it all.
 He’s separated from his family by continents and sent to uncover what caused this series of disasters.
 But what he discovers is beyond what he ever imagined.
-This ancient horror is set to unleash on the rest of the world, and Wright must be at the head to stop it.
+This ancient horror is set to unleash on the rest of the world, and Wright must stop it.

 The Winter People

 In West Hall, Vermont, strange disappearances are common.
 Alice and her two daughters, Ruthie and Fawn, move to West Hall in an attempt to live off the grid—after all, what better place to disappear?
 The three think it’s the perfect place for them.
-That is, until one morning, Ruthie wakes to find her mother is missing.
-She sets about searching for answers and discovers the diary of the former owner of the farmhouse where she currently resides.
+That is, until one morning, Ruthie wakes to find her mother missing.
+She sets about searching for answers and discovers the diary of the former owner of her farmhouse.
 It belongs to Sara Harrison Shae, who was found dead in a field nearby just weeks after her own daughter’s death in 1908.
 Ruthie digs deeper and begins to uncover the mystery behind these strange disappearances, and the paranormal happenings surrounding them.

 Summer of Night

-Back in 1960s Elm Haven, Illinois, five boys begin to discover terrifying things about their school and town.
-After many strange occurrences, they begin to unravel the secrets of their principal and schoolteacher—who are involved in harboring a deep, dark evil that is likely to kill them and everyone they know.
+Back in 1960s Elm Haven, Illinois, five boys uncover terrifying truths about their school and town.
+After many strange occurrences, they begin to unravel the secrets of their principal and schoolteacher—two individuals who are involved in harboring a deep, dark evil that is likely to kill them and everyone they know.
 Using the perspective of the children grants us a feeling of intense unease as we watch them slowly lose faith in the people they are supposed to trust the most.
-This is one of four books in a series by Dan Simmons that follow the protagonists as they become older and encounter more wrong in the world, so if you enjoy the first one then you’ll be happy to know that your summer is going to be plenty busy.
+This is one of four books in a series by Dan Simmons that follows the protagonists as they grow older and encounter more wrong in the world, so if you enjoy the first one then you’ll be happy to know that your summer is going to be plenty busy.

 No Doors, No Windows

-Harlan Ellison is just one of those prolific writers who successfully dips his pen into different genres.
-Although this entry isn’t exactly a novel, Ellison’s short stories are horrifying in a wonderfully realistic way that moves us away from the supernatural side of the genre and take us into the chilling reality of everyday danger and suspense.
-The book contains 16 different stories ranging from nuclear holocaust to crazy people roaming the street.
+Harlan Ellison was a prolific author who dipped his pen into multiple genres.
+Although this entry isn’t a novel, Ellison’s short stories are horrifying in a wonderfully realistic way that moves us away from the supernatural and takes us into the chilling reality of everyday danger and suspense.
+The book contains 16 different stories that range in subject matter from nuclear holocaust to crazy people roaming the street.
 All are disturbing in their own right because they bring the dangers of the real world to the forefront.
-Every entry is well written and constantly teeming with Ellison’s unusual style, which perturbs the mind and produces high levels of tension that keeps readers gripping ever tighter to the pages.
+Every tale teems with Ellison’s distinct style, delivering high levels of tension that keeps you reading long into the night.

 The Girl Next Door

-The Girl Next Door is a horror novel that is incredibly unnerving and not for the faint of heart.
-It is about two young girls, Meg and Susan, who are sent into their aunt Ruth’s care when their parents suddenly die.
-The responsibility of two more children, along with the neighborhood kids who often use the house to do whatever they please, leads to the deterioration of Ruth’s mental state.
-After Megan attacks one of the boys for groping her, she’s locked in a room and tortured.
-The story then becomes about David, a neighborhood boy who is secretly in love with Meg, trying to save the sisters from Ruth before she ends up killing them.
+The Girl Next Door is not for the faint of heart.
+It's about two sisters, Meg and Susan, who are sent to their aunt Ruth’s house after the siblings' parents die.
+Aunt Ruth's frayed mental state falls apart upon the arrival of the two girls.
+After Megan attacks one of the neighborhood boys for groping her, Ruth locks her in a room and tortures her.
+The story then becomes about David, a neighborhood boy secretly in love with Meg, who seeks to save the sisters from Ruth before they're killed.
 The novel hosts many violent and brutal scenes, so if you can manage all of that then this terrifying read is right up your alley.

 I am Legend

-A classic published in 1951, I Am Legend is noted for being very influential in the development of the zombie genre.
-Richard Matheson’s book is about one of the last people on Earth, trapped in L.A. during an outbreak of a disease that turns people into nocturnal zombie creatures who are constantly trying to get into the main character’s home at night.
-During the day he is off researching and trying to find a cure for the disease, to which he is immune.
-The story evolves into an insight on how we treat things we don’t understand and to where we look when we have only solitude.
-It is a deeply moving piece of horror fiction and a fast read for any lover of the genre.
+Published in 1951, Richard Matheson’s I Am Legend is a sci-fi horror classic and influential in the development of the zombie genre.
+The novel follows the last people on Earth, trapped in L.A. in the midsts of an outbreak of a disease that turns people into nocturnal zombie creatures.
+It's a deeply moving piece of horror fiction and a fast read for any lover of the genre.

 We would go to a lot less horror movies if we knew that once the lights came back on we had to take the terror home with us.
-That is the plot of Brad Strickland’s ShadowShow.
+That's the plot of Brad Strickland’s ShadowShow.
 Set in a small town in Georgia, the story takes place primarily in a theater that packs its seats with people who can’t get enough of the violence, sex, and gore that takes place on-screen every night.
-All that awful fun can’t go on untaxed forever, though, and the moviegoers start realizing that they’re doing a lot more than just watching horror movies–they’re living them.
-Strickland’s concept is inspired and it’s entertaining to watch the movies in the book come to life.
+Soon, however, the moviegoers realize that they’re doing a lot more than just watching horror movies–they’re living them.
+Strickland’s concept is inspired and it’s entertaining to witness the twisted flicks in the book come to life.

 Stephen King’s novel is a perfect page-turner for those who are as afraid of rollercoasters as the supernatural.
-Joyland is nearly 300 pages of mystery and horror following Devin Jones, a college student who takes an unsuspecting job at an amusement park in North Carolina where he becomes steeped in the mystery of a girl’s death.
-His curiosity quickly turns to terror when he starts looking in the most dangerous of places for the person who is responsible.
-Ghosts, shootings, and haunted houses blend together beautifully with King’s ability to create a heart-stopping narrative, making Joyland into a terrifyingly superb book to pack next to your sunglasses.
+Joyland follows Devin Jones, a college student who takes an unsuspecting job at an amusement park in North Carolina where he becomes lost in the mystery of a girl’s death.
+His curiosity quickly turns to terror when he starts looking in the most dangerous of places for the person responsible for the death.
+Ghosts, shootings, and haunted houses blend together beautifully in King’s heart-stopping narrative, making Joyland a superb book to pack next to your sunglasses.